masukomi/private_comments/README.md

+*Note:* The lack of activity here doesn't mean this repo is abandoned.
+It's just _very stable code_ that doesn't need poking.
+I rely on it daily. ;)

 ## ![private comments logo](site/static/images/logo.png) Private Comments

 Private comments allows you to leave “private comments” on specific lines of a codebase that are not stored in the codebase.